-The City of Hays Fire Department's mission is to protect the lives and economic well being of the people of Hays from the effects of fires, accidents and related emergencies.
+The Hays Fire Department's mission is to protect the lives and economic well being of the people of Hays from the effects of fires, accidents and related emergencies.

-The City of Hays Fire Department is under the direction of Gary Brown, Fire Chief.
+The Hays Fire Department is under the direction of Ryan Hagans, Fire Chief.
 This department has 21 full time Firefighters working in three shifts supported by Paid Per Call members, and one Deputy Chief.
 The Fire Department provides emergency response activities and also handles a great deal of non-emergency work.
 Firefighters work 56 hours a week in rotating 24-hour shifts.
 There are three basic "teams"- the A,B, and C Shifts.

 P.O.
 Box 490